 Q: What is your advice to the would-be entrepreneur?

 A: Work with a consultant who can help you avoid the critical missteps.
 Be open to being coached.
-The team at TBG, for example, is highly experienced in the complex process of shepherding ideas through to becoming successful products so that people or animals might benefit.
+The team at Bracken, for example, is highly experienced in the complex process of shepherding ideas through to becoming successful products so that people or animals might benefit.